Bill Cowley: 1930s

-In his second season, moved permanently to center on a line with Ray Getliffe and Charlie Sands, Cowley broke through to stardom, leading the Bruins in scoring and tying for eighth in the league that season.
-While the injury-riddled Bruins failed in the playoffs again -- losing in three games to the Montreal Maroons -- Cowley was rewarded by a fourth place finish in voting for the Lady Byng Memorial Trophy.
+In his second season, he moved permanently to center on a line with Ray Getliffe and Charlie Sands, Cowley broke through to stardom, leading the Bruins in scoring and tying for eighth in the league that season.
+While the injury-riddled Bruins failed in the playoffs again—losing in three games to the Montreal Maroons—Cowley was rewarded by a fourth place finish in voting for the Lady Byng Memorial Trophy.

-Augmented by the first full season of the famous Kraut Line -- Milt Schmidt, Bobby Bauer and Woody Dumart -- the 1938 season saw the Cowley-led Bruins rocketing to the top of the standings, recording 30 wins, a mark only surpassed in league history to that date by the 1930 Bruins.
-Once again Cowley was Boston's scoring leader with 38 points, good for fifth in the league, and he was named First team All-Star at center for the first time.
+Augmented by the first full season of the famous Kraut Line, comprising Milt Schmidt, Bobby Bauer and Woody Dumart, the 1938 season saw the Cowley-led Bruins rocketing to the top of the standings, recording 30 wins, a mark only surpassed in league history to that date by the 1930 Bruins.
+Again Cowley led Boston in scoring with 38 points, good for fifth in the league, and he was named a First Team All-Star at center for the first time.

 As the 1939 season got underway, Cowley was assigned new linemates, Roy Conacher and Mel Hill.
-Even though Cowley missed over a quarter of the season with a knee injury, he finished third in league scoring behind Toe Blake and Sweeney Schriner, and had set a new single-season NHL record for assists with 34 (a record Cowley would break himself in 1941).
-The opening playoff series against the New York Rangers was the first in league history to go a full seven games, and famously won by Hill, who with his three overtime goals earned the nickname "Sudden Death;" Cowley assisted on all three of his goals and scored three himself.
-The Bruins went on to defeat Toronto in the finals for its second Stanley Cup; Cowley led all playoff scorers with 14 points.
+Even though Cowley missed over a quarter of the season with a knee injury, he finished third in league scoring behind Toe Blake and Sweeney Schriner, and set a new single-season NHL record for assists with 34 (a record Cowley would break himself in 1941).
+The opening playoff series against the Rangers was the first in league history to go a full seven games, and famously won by Hill, who with his three overtime goals earned the nickname "Sudden Death"; Cowley assisted on all three of his goals and scored three himself.
+The Bruins went on to defeat Toronto in the finals for their second Stanley Cup; Cowley led all playoff scorers with 14 points.